top of page

 Vitaklenz for Kidz: 17.5mg

-Milk thistle (or St. Mary Thistle) fruit is one of the most encouraging traditional herbs to be handed down to modern scientific medicine.
-The milk thistle plant grows wild throughout much of Europe, being native to the Mediterranean and thriving in sunny locations.
+Milk Thistle grows wild throughout much of Europe, being native to the Mediterranean and thriving in sunny locations.
 Milk thistle has distinctive white markings on its leaves, traditionally believed to be caused by the Virgin Mary’s milk (thus the name).
-The flower heads are picked while in full bloom in early summer (4).
+The flower heads are picked while in full bloom in early summer.
+1

-The fruit and seed of the milk thistle plant are commonly applied to treating gallbladder and liver conditions (1), as a liver protectant, for treating hepatic cirrhosis and chronic hepatitis, and diseases of the spleen (3) (5) (6) (8).
+The fruit and seed of the milk thistle plant are commonly applied to treating gallbladder and liver conditions, 5 as a liver protectant, for treating hepatic cirrhosis and chronic hepatitis, diseases of the spleen, and to protect the liver against a variety of poisons.
+2 6 7 8 9

 Studies in animals have shown that milk thistle can exert a protective effect on the liver against various toxins.
-Other studies and some human trials suggest that milk thistle can actually help the liver in regenerating and producing new liver cells (18).
-Thus this herb has been endorsed by German health authorities as a supporting treatment for inflammatory liver conditions and cirrhosis (2).
+Other studies and some human trials suggest that milk thistle can actually help the liver in regenerating and producing new liver cells.
+10 Thus this herb has been endorsed by German health authorities as a supporting treatment for inflammatory liver conditions and cirrhosis.
+11 Treatment of patients with chronic Hepatitis C has repeatedly confirmed the ability of milk thistle to effectively arrest intrahepatic oxidative stress in comparison to medical options, 12 13 and has shown potential as a potent antiviral agent in patients not responding to standard antiviral combination therapy.
+14

-Other animal studies have demonstrated milk thistle’s power as an antioxidant and a liver protector (12) (10).
+S. marianum has been found to exhibit antioxidant, lipid-lowering, anti-hypertensive, antidiabetic, antiatherosclerotic, anti-obesity, and hepaprotective effects.
+15 Other animal studies have demonstrated milk thistle’s power as an antioxidant and a liver protector.
+7 16

 Milk thistle fruit is generally accepted as safe when consumed in moderate amounts.
 Due to the lack of reliable information regarding the use of milk thistle during pregnancy or while breastfeeding, it is recommended that you avoid using it during these times.